 In this example, the pre-cq would test changes to this repo by launching lumpy-pre-cq and stumpy-pre-cq tryjobs in parallel.
 Note, configs that are specified in this list must have their config attribute pre_cq = True in order to work.
 Once this config option is specified, it will take effect in the pre-cq after the pre-cq-launcher is restarted.

-Some repositories (e.g. firmware repositories) contain code that is very unlikely to break hardware tests.
+Some repositories (e.g. firmware repositories) contain code that is very unlikely to break hardware or VM tests.
 When these tests fail, CLs in these repositories would normally be rejected unfairly.
-To prevent this unfair treatment, it is now possible to configure what tests should be bypassed in a
+To prevent this, it is possible to configure what tests stages should be ignored in a

 In the case where the